milonmaze/privacy-terms-observatory-beta/time.com/privacy/privacy_policy.html.md

+Your Privacy

+This website uses cookies to enhance user experience and to analyze performance and traffic on our website.
+We also share information about your use of our site with our social media, advertising and analytics partners.

+Accept All
+Manage Peferences
+Reject All
 Home

 US PRIVACY POLICY
-This Privacy Policy was last updated on January 29, 2024.
+This Privacy Policy was last updated on September , 2025.